google-research/flood-forecasting/docs/source/usage/config.rst

-   ``hourly_camels_us`` (hourly forcing and streamflow data for 516 CAMELS (US) basins, published by `Gauch et al. <https://hess.copernicus.org/articles/25/2045/2021/>`__), and ``generic`` (can be used with any dataset that is stored in a specific format, see :py:class:`documentation <neuralhydrology.datasetzoo.genericdataset>` for further informations).
+   ``hourly_camels_us`` (hourly forcing and streamflow data for 516 CAMELS (US) basins, published by `Gauch et al. <https://hess.copernicus.org/articles/25/2045/2021/>`__), and ``generic`` (can be used with any dataset that is stored in a specific format, see :py:class:`documentation <googlehydrology.datasetzoo.genericdataset>` for further informations).

 -  ``data_dir``: Full or relative path to the root directory of the data set.